 "There's a bill that's been trying to be passed for literally 10 years.
 It's called the Robin Danielson Act.
 It's based on a woman who lost her life in 1999 and it's just for us as women to know what's going into our feminine hygiene products.
 It'll answer questions like, if we use the product for five days, five years, five months, what is it doing internally?
 We should have that information, but somehow, it's been shot down by Congress 10 times."

 It doesn't seem like the bill is asking that much.

 LW: "It's not.
 All it would do is make us more alert.
 [Carolyn] said herself that had that bill been passed, I probably wouldn't have lost my legs.
 There was another little girl that just passed away two years ago in New Jersey, and I had Carolyn actually speak to her mother.
-It was really hard, but it was also so important because she needed to realize that this is still a huge epidemic that's not talked about and other than my story, no one else has spoken up.
-It's really important that we as women wake up and realize that we have to demand change."
+It was really hard, but it was also so important because she needed to realise that this is still a huge epidemic that's not talked about and other than my story, no one else has spoken up.
+It's really important that we as women wake up and realise that we have to demand change."

 It's hard because you're asking for change from a Congress that's majority —

 LW: "Male.
 And they have no idea what this is like.
 They're always telling us what to do with our bodies.
 That's why I think it's so important to get as many women aware of this issue — and the fact that it's not something that has gone away or that is only going to happen to a small percentage of people.
 This can happen to anyone at any time."

 "Feminine hygiene products are so toxic.
 I mean they have chlorine, bleach, dioxin, all these synthetic fibres that we're placing in the most absorbent part of our body."